Esylus/Coding-Standards/0_CodeStandards.md

 ### 3.3 Class Names

 * If you use patterns that people are familiar with, use the pattern name in your class name ex.
-Signal_Listener, Client_Visitor
+Velocity_Listener
-* To help name class, describe to someone in less then 25 words without using if, and, or, but - the name will be in that sentence somewhere.
+* To help name a class, describe it to someone in less then 25 words without using if, and, or, but and find the name in that sentence somewhere.

-## 4. General Readability
+## 4. General Constructs

 * The indenting style of code conveys logical structure and flow.
-* Add some statements around the general readability of this style guide.
+* Consider objects like Nodes, Symbols, etc. as immutable outside the component that created them.
+Do not change them.
+* Consider arrays as immutable by default after creation.
+* Do not use for..in statements; instead, use ts.forEach, ts.forEachKey and ts.forEachValue.
+Be aware of their slightly different semantics.
+* Try to use ts.forEach, ts.map, and ts.filter instead of loops when it is not strongly inconvenient.
+* Use arrow functions over anonymous function expressions.
+* Only surround arrow function parameters when necessary.
+* For example, (x) => x + x is wrong but the following are correct: x => x + x
+    (x,y) => x + y
+    <T>(x: T, y: T) => x === y

 ### 4.1 Spacing

 * Do not mix spaces with the tab key - the number of spaces represented by a tab is different in different IDE's.
-* An indent == 2 spaces.
+* Use 2 spaces per indentation.
 * Use space after every comma in a list.
 * Use space before and after every "=" of assignment, after every binary operators (+, -, /, *).
+* Parenthesized constructs should have no surrounding whitespace.
+* A single space follows commas, colons, and semicolons in those constructs.
+For example: for (var i = 0, n = str.length; i < 10; i++) { }
+    if (x < 10) { }
+    function f(x: number, y: string): void { }

 ### 4.2 Braces

-* Do braces begin directly after a function name or start on the next line?
+* Always surround loop and conditional bodies with curly braces.
+Statements on the same line are allowed to omit braces.
+* Open curly braces always go on the same line as whatever necessitates them.
+* else goes on a separate line from the closing curly brace.

 ### 4.3 Lines